AmokSolderer/APC/DOC/PinMame.md

 |01|6X|Music volume setting 0x60 is full volume 0x64 is almost nothing|
 |01|aa|Unknown command, currently ignored|
 |01|ff|Unknown command, currently ignored|

+Prefix 01 plays music and sounds simultaneously.
+It looks like sound numbers below 0x80 are for music and the rest is for sounds.
+As the APC has only two independent sound channels, only the music of prefix 01 is played on the APC's music channel while the sounds are being forwarded to the sound channel.

 ## Recording the sounds